 - Subject: The Topic of the conversation or context.

 - Opinion Holder: Person or Source from which the opinion is being generated or expressed.

 With the use of Sentimental Analysis systems, all available information over the Internet (social media, review sites, forums, blogs and many other opinion generating platforms) is transformed into structured data of opinions and sentiments towards products, people, services, brands and even politics these days.
 (Trump too says so :P).
 Not only that, the business model of many big companies rely on this technology for market analysis, customer service, and even product build.
 There are innumerable real-time applications of Sentimental Analysis in the arena of the brand and social media marketing, market research, product analysis as well as customer service.

 Now that we know a bit about the wonders that NLP can do and has been doing in the field of text mining and analysis, let’s sum-up with the business contexts.
 NLP is being used in conjunction with the collection, integration, and analysis of contrasting forms of online, social and enterprise data.
 In today’s world of heterogeneous big data, all the text and speech-extractable capabilities don’t work on their own.
 Natural Language Processing (NLP) needs to be used for business analytics and also for activities like web-search which don’t involve non-textual or non-speech sources.

-ParallelDots‘ powerful text analysis APIs can comprehend a huge amount of unstructured text to empower various products and companies.
+Komprehend's powerful text analysis APIs can comprehend a huge amount of unstructured text to empower various products and companies.
 It also empowers market researchers to automate mundane and time-exhausting data-analysis task and provide them with insightful and actionable data.
-Currently, ParallelDots is providing 9 different text analysis APIs for various text analysis tasks and changing the way text analysis has been handled to date.
-They also provide AI consulting services to explore the “what, why and how” about deploying AI in businesses.
+Currently, Komprehend is providing 11 different text analysis APIs for various text analysis tasks and changing the way text analysis has been handled to date.
+They also provide AI consulting services to explore the “what, why and how" about deploying AI in businesses.

 Find out list of free resource to learn NLP here.